Foxicution/learning-portfolio/README.md

 ## Structure

+    .
-1. advent-of-code: contains solutions for advent of code in various languages, for various years (mostly used for getting aquinted with new languages).
+    ├── advent-of-code          # contains solutions for advent of code in various languages, for various years (mostly used for getting aquinted with new languages)
-2. exploration: random exlporation of various topics/tools/frameworks/etc.
+    ├── exploration             # random exlporation of various topics/tools/frameworks/etc.
+    └── README.md